MetOffice/simulation-systems/source/WorkingPractices/forking.rst

 The ``mo-gitassist-bot`` is a user which can be granted read access to a repository, allowing it to mirror the repository to a central location on MetOffice platforms.
-This repository can then be cloned using the local mirror, avoiding the need to authenticate with github.
-This may be useful, eg. for shared accounts which do not have a github account themselves.
-The mirrors are read only - committing and pushing back to the remote repository will require a github account.
+This repository can then be cloned using the local mirror, avoiding the need to authenticate with GitHub.
+This may be useful, eg. for shared accounts which do not have a GitHub account themselves.
+The mirrors are read only - committing and pushing back to the remote repository will require a GitHub account.

 All simulation systems repositories have granted access to this bot, allowing them to be cloned from the mirrors by running,